I have covered quite a few creamy white paint colors around here, but maybe none more popular than Sherwin Williams Shoji White is right now!

 Here is one last exterior in Shoji White.

-Jeanette from @offthecuffhome used Shoji White on the Siding for her dormers, and Sherwin Williams Greenblack on the trim.
+Jeanette from @offthecuffhome used Shoji White on the siding for her dormers, and Sherwin Williams Greenblack on the trim.

 This combination looks great in the curated jungle of her yard.